-1 CALIFORNIA LABOR SUB-CLASS members for these expenses as an employer is required to 2 do under the laws and regulations of California.
-3 97.
-PLAINTIFF therefore demand reimbursement for expenditures or losses incurred 4 by them and the CALIFORNIA LABOR SUB-CLASS members in the discharge of their job 5 duties for DEFENDANTS, or their obedience to the directions of DEFENDANT, with interest at 6 the statutory rate and costs under Cal.
+CALIFORNIA LABOR SUB-CLASS members for these expenses as an employer is required to do under the laws and regulations of California.

+102. PLAINTIFFS therefore demand reimbursement for expenditures or losses incurred by them and the CALIFORNIA LABOR SUB-CLASS members in the discharge of their job duties for DEFENDANT, or their obedience to the directions of DEFENDANT, with interest at the statutory rate and costs under Cal.
 Lab.
 Code § 2802.

-7 8 SEVENTH CAUSE OF ACTION 9 FAILURE TO PROVIDE ACCURATE ITEMIZED STATEMENTS (Cal.
+SEVENTH CAUSE OF ACTION

+FAILURE TO PROVIDE ACCURATE ITEMIZED STATEMENTS (Cal.
 Lab.
-Code §§ 226 and 226.2) 1011 (Alleged by PLAINTIFF and the CALIFORNIA LABOR SUB-CLASS and against all Defendants) 12 98.
-PLAINTIFF, and the other members of the CALIFORNIA LABOR SUB-CLASS, 13 reallege and incorporate by this reference, as though fully set forth herein, the prior paragraphs of 14 this Complaint.
-15 99.
+Code §§ 226 and 226.2)

+(Alleged by PLAINTIFFS and the CALIFORNIA LABOR SUB-CLASS and against all DEFENDANT)

+- 103. PLAINTIFFS, and the other members of the CALIFORNIA LABOR SUB-CLASS, reallege and incorporate by this reference, as though fully set forth herein, the prior paragraphs of this Complaint. - 104.
 Cal.
-Labor Code § 226 provides that an employer must furnish employees with an 16 "accurate itemized" statement in writing showing: 17 a.
-Gross wages earned; 18 b.
-Total hours worked by the employee, except for any employee whose 19 compensation is solely based on a salary and who is exempt from payment of 20 overtime under subdivision (a) of Section 515 or any applicable order of the 21 Industrial Welfare Commission; 22 c.
-The number of piece rate units earned and any applicable piece rate if the employee 23 is paid on a piece-rate basis; 24 d.
-All deductions, provided that all deductions made on written orders of the 25 employee may be aggregated and shown as one item; 26 e.
-Net wages earned; 27 f.
-The inclusive dates of the period for which the employee is paid; 28

-- g.
-The name of the employee and his or her social security number, except that by January 1, 2008, only the last four digits of his or her social security number or an employee identification number other than a social security number may be shown on the itemized statement; - h.
+Labor Code § 226 provides that an employer must furnish employees with an "accurate itemized" statement in writing showing: - a.
+Gross wages earned; - b.
+Total hours worked by the employee, except for any employee whose compensation is solely based on a salary and who is exempt from payment of overtime under subdivision (a) of Section 515 or any applicable order of the Industrial Welfare Commission; - c.
+The number of piece rate units earned and any applicable piece rate if the employee is paid on a piece-rate basis; - d.
+All deductions, provided that all deductions made on written orders of the employee may be aggregated and shown as one item; - e.
+Net wages earned; - f.
+The inclusive dates of the period for which the employee is paid; - g.
+The name of the employee and his or her social security number, except that by January 1, 2008, only the last four digits of his or her social security number or an employee identification number other than a social security number may be shown on the itemized statement;

+- h.
 The name and address of the legal entity that is the employer; and - i.
-All applicable hourly rates in effect during the pay period and the corresponding number of hours worked at each hourly rate by the employee. - 100.
+All applicable hourly rates in effect during the pay period and the corresponding number of hours worked at each hourly rate by the employee. - 105.
 Cal.
 Labor Code § 226.2 provides that an employer must furnish piece-rate employees with an "accurate itemized" statement in writing showing: - a.
 The total hours of compensable rest and recovery periods, the rate of compensation, and the gross wages paid for those periods during the pay period; and - b.
-The total hours of other nonproductive time, the rate of compensation, and the gross wages paid for that time during the pay period. - 101.
-When DEFENDANT did not accurately record PLAINTIFF's and other CALIFORNIA CLASS Members' missed meal and rest breaks and wages, including overtime wages, owed, DEFENDANTS also failed to provide PLAINTIFF and the other members of the CALIFORNIA CLASS with complete and accurate wage statements which failed to show, among other things, the correct overtime rate, missed meal and rest periods and reporting time wages owed to PLAINTIFF and other CALIFORNIA CLASS Members.
+The total hours of other nonproductive time, the rate of compensation, and the gross wages paid for that time during the pay period.

+106. When DEFENDANT did not accurately record PLAINTIFFS' and other CALIFORNIA CLASS Members' wages, including overtime wages, owed, DEFENDANT also failed to provide PLAINTIFFS and the other members of the CALIFORNIA CLASS with complete and accurate wage statements which failed to show, among other things, the correct overtime rate, the correct number of hours worked, missed meal and rest periods, owed to PLAINTIFFS and other CALIFORNIA CLASS Members.
 Cal.
 Lab.
 Code § 226 provides that every employer shall furnish each of his or her employees with an accurate itemized wage statement in writing showing, among other things, gross wages earned and all applicable hourly rates in effect during the pay period and the corresponding amount of time worked at each hourly rate.
-Aside from the violations listed above in this paragraph, DEFENDANTS failed to issue to PLAINTIFF an itemized wage statement that lists all the requirements under California Labor Code 226 et seq.
-As a result, from time to time DEFENDANTS provided PLAINTIFF and the other members of the CALIFORNIA CLASS with wage statements which violated Cal.
+Aside from the violations listed above in this paragraph, DEFENDANT failed to issue to PLAINTIFFS an itemized wage statement that lists all the requirements under California Labor Code 226 et seq.
+As a result, from time to time DEFENDANT provided PLAINTIFFS and the other members of the CALIFORNIA CLASS with wage statements which violated Cal.
 Lab.
 Code § 226.